xiaohan2012/daily-reading/june/twitter-sampling-papers-summary.md

 # [When is it Biased?
 Assessing the Representativeness of Twitter’s Streaming API](https://arxiv.org/pdf/1401.7909.pdf)

-problem: finding  sample  bias  without  the  need  for “gold standard” Firehose  data
+problem: finding sample bias  **without** the need for “gold standard” Firehose data.

+- a hashtag is biased if the relative trend is statistically significantly over-represented or underrepresented in contrast to its true trend on Twitter.